W34K3D/W34K3D/Python Documentation.md

 - Executing (or running )
 - Fixing errors (or debugging)

-Machine will refuse to follow instructions from a human if they contain mistakes.
+Machine will refuse to follow instructions from a human if  they contain
+mistakes.
-If you making mistakes, it's ok!
+&nbsp; If you making mistakes, it's ok!
 You're on the right track.
 Event the tiniest typo or a misplaced tab in your code will result in an error.

 Bugs are an expected part of writing code.
-The trick to being a good coder is staying cool when dealing with bugs.
+&nbsp; The trick to being a good coder is staying cool when dealing with bugs.
-If your code contains multiple bugs, you need to fix all of them for the code to be executed correctly.
+If your code contains multiple bugs, you need to fix all of them for the code
+to be executed correctly.

-The computer reads and executes instructions line by line, from top to bottom.
+The computer reads and executes instructions line by line,
+from top to bottom.
-The execution will be interrupted at the first error encountered.
+&nbsp; The execution will be interrupted at the first error encountered.

 ## Best Practices

 You can add comments to your code with the hash symbol # .
-Python is a case sensitive language.
+&nbsp; Python is a case sensitive language.
 Snake case is the best practice when creating multi-word variable names.
-Python will return an error if your variables names contain spaces.
+&nbsp; Python will return an error if your variables names contain spaces.
-It means to use underscore _ instead of spaces between words.
+It means to use **underscore _** instead of spaces between words.
+&nbsp; A variable name can contain a number but cannot start with a number.

 ```py
 # use snake case
 user_id
 ```

- A variable name can contain a number but cannot start with a number.

 ## Inputs and Outputs

-Computer programs are designed to interact with users and the outside world.
+Computer programs are designed to interact with users and the outside
+world.

 An **input** is any information that goes into a computer.
-The press of a key and the click of a button are examples of **inputs**.
+&nbsp; The press of a key and the click of a button are examples of **inputs**.
-The **input()** instruction is the easiest way to allow a user to insert a value into a program.
+The **input()** instruction is the easiest way to allow a user to insert a value
+into a program.

 ```py
 # ask the user for a value that gets stored in a variable.
 user_entry = input()
 ```

-An **output** is a way for the computer to communicate with the outside world.
+An **output** is a way for the computer to communicate with the outside
+world.
-A message displayed on the screen and the sound from a speaker are examples of **outputs**.
+&nbsp; A message displayed on the screen and the sound from a speaker are
+examples of **outputs**.
-The **print()** instruction is the easiest way to get your computer program to generate an output.
+The **print()** instruction is the easiest way to  get your computer program to
+generate an output.

 ## Data Types

 Data comes in different shapes and forms.
-Computers treat different types of data in different ways.
+&nbsp; Computers treat different types of data in different ways.

 **String** is the **data type** for a piece of text.
-The quotation marks tell the computer that a value needs to be stored as a string.
+&nbsp; The quotation marks tell the computer that a value needs to be stored as
+a string.
-Anything in quotation marks will be treated as a string, even numbers.
+&nbsp; Anything in quotation marks will be treated as a string, even numbers.

 ```py
 # This are strings